gohjy/timelines/README.md

-# timeline-detail
+# Timelines
-Simple layout to show a linear timeline of events.
+Simple application to show a linear timeline of events.
 Expect things to break (a lot).